AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-extract-api/quickstarts/java/index.md

 This set of code defines what we're doing (an Extract operation), it defines parameters for the Extract job.
 PDF Extract API has a few different options, but in this example, we're simply asking for the most basic of extractions, the textual content of the document.

-7) The next code block submits the job and gets the result:
+7) The next code block submits the job and gets the job result:

 ```javascript
 // Submit the job and get the job result